Idaho Pest Library

 DangerousRattus rattus

-Roof rats are sleek, agile rodents with tails longer than their body length.
-They have dark brown to black fur, large ea...
+Roof rats are sleek, agile rodents with tails longer than their body.
+They've got dark brown to black fur, large ears, p...

 Voles